Biden leaves his mark on markets in first 100 days

 That rally, however, has cooled with shares of both ETF’s peaking soon after Biden took office.

-One of the strongest sectors during the first 100 days of Biden's term has been communication services, which includes Facebook (FB.O) and Google-parent Alphabet (GOOGL.O), despite calls from lawmakers for greater regulation.
+One of the strongest sectors during the first 100 days of Biden’s term has been communication services, which includes Facebook and Google-parent Alphabet, despite calls from lawmakers for greater regulation.

 Meanwhile, a rotation into the shares of financials, energy companies and other so-called value stocks on expectations of a powerful economic rebound accelerated in 2021.